raphaelstolt/package-analyser/README.md

 ## Usage

-Run the PackageAnalyser TUI within or against a 🐘 project/micro-package directory, and it will analyse the given package and provide tips on best practices when required.
+Run the package analyser TUI within or against a 🐘 project/micro-package directory, and it will analyse the given package and provide tips on best practices when required.

 ``` bash